 While Zweig has finally explained the brain science that backs up this conclusion (and do check out his book), academics and investors alike have observed its effects forever.
 For example, as money manager Ron Muhlenkamp noted, "For most people, 'The Game of the Stock Market' is a distraction that prevents them from making money in 'The Business of Investing.'"

-See, if we're programmed to enjoy anticipating rewards more than actual rewards, then our favorite part of investing is the transacting (hence that sense of excitement you get when you click "buy" for a new stock).
-While that strategy will get you a big tax and trading bill, it won't get you big returns.
+See, if we're programmed to enjoy anticipating rewards more than actually receiving them, then our favorite part of investing is the transacting (hence that sense of excitement you get when you click "buy" for a new stock).
+While that strategy will get you a big trading bill, it won't get you big returns.

 Ring a bell?

 If you've thought about this and decided that your portfolio today is chock-full of stocks you bought to "make it all back," perhaps it's time to start over.
 Today, for example, one of the most actively traded tickers is Ultra Financials Pro, an ETF that uses leverage to double the returns on financial-industry stocks such as Wells Fargo

 This is a risky play, because while you get twice the upside when these stocks go up, you suffer from twice the downside when they decline.
 And simply put, though many of these stocks "look" cheap, these companies are not out of the woods when it comes to their exposure to the credit debacle.
 If you bought this popular fund last week and don't know exactly what the potential liabilities are, or you don't have an estimate of exactly what its collection of financial firms are worth, it may be a sign that your greedy brain is trying to get you to chase short-term returns ... with leverage!

 Instead, consider making a list of businesses you admire, understand, and would be confident owning for the next decade or more.
 (Seriously, jot them down on paper or in an electronic file.)
 Then, set about valuing those great companies.